Enrico Forlanini

 Enrico Forlanini (13 December 1848 – 9 October 1930) was an Italian engineer, inventor and aeronautical pioneer, known for his works on helicopters, aeroplanes, hydrofoils and dirigibles.
-He was born in Milan.
-His older brother Carlo Forlanini was a physician.
+He made history in 1877 by successfully designing and flying the world’s first powered, unmanned helicopter, which proved that heavier-than-air flight was possible.
+His brilliant aerodynamic innovations also revolutionized airship design and maritime travel.